manymusic/rec/index.md

 layout: home
 ---

+# Overview of the current progress
-Here, the current (22-Dec-2025 17:57:18 CE[S]T) progress of the EXG data acquisition is shared.
+Here, the current (22-Dec-2025 21:51:18 CE[S]T) progress of the EXG data acquisition is shared.

 ## Current recordings

 ![recordings](figs/run-prog.png)